irmen/Pyro4/docs/source/servercode.rst

 There is a :file:`autoproxy` example that shows the use of this feature, and several other examples also make use of it.

+Note that when using the marshal serializer, this feature doesn't work.
+You have to use one of the other serializers to use autoproxying.

 Server types and Object concurrency model
 =========================================
 Pyro supports multiple server types (the way the Daemon listens for requests).
 Select the